metafacture/metafacture-blog/content/blog/2025-03-10-fixing-memory-leak/index.md

 Affected were all usages of metafacture which instantiate a `Flux` multiple times over the lifecycle of one JVM.
-While this is an obvious statement, we could experience the leaking of memory at the earliest of March 2021 as we changed how to start our `lobid` ETL processes: back in the early days we invoked the ETL by starting a new JVM, run our workflow and terminate the JVM afterwards.
+While this is an obvious statement, we could experience the leaking of memory at the earliest since March 2021 when we changed how to start our `lobid` ETL processes: back in the early days we invoked the ETL by starting a new JVM, run our workflow and terminate the JVM afterwards.
 Coming with the [Webhook in March 2021](https://github.com/hbz/lobid-resources/issues/1159)